Balalaos/playtech/README.md

 # PLAYTECH
 ## Instalation

-For using program with graphical interface _flask_ hould be installed in Python.
+For using program with graphical interface _flask_ should be installed in Python.
 ```
 pip install Flask
 ```